 September is here, and so are the new Pleo features and updates.
-Our biggest one is the new Pleo mobile app (version 1.8.0), that has a new, refreshed look and is optimised for a much faster and better performance.
+Our biggest one is the new Pleo mobile app (version 1.8.0), that has a new and refreshed look.

 Whilst it theoretically seems like a good idea to automate your expense processes, without concrete figures to demonstrate the ROI, it’s difficult to convince yourself or others to make the jump.
 So, is your current manual process really that cost-efficient?

 Here at Pleo, we’ve build a bunch of new features during this summer and August was no different.
 It brought our users an ability to pay invoices and a variety of other new improvements.